ovh/docs/pages/public_cloud/public_cloud_network_services/technical-resources-02-octavia-monitoring-prometheus/guide.en-gb.md

 ![Listener list in OVHCloud Control Panel](img/listener_list.png)

 #### Create a Prometheus listener via Openstack GUI (Horizon)

 Log in to Horizon by following this [guide](../../compute/introducing_horizon/) Click on `Network` > `Load Balancers`
 The Load Balancer list is displayed.
 Click on the load balancer name.
 The load balancer details page is displayed.

 ![Load Balancer details in Horizon](img/horizon_lb_details.png)

 Click on the `Listeners` tab then `Create Listener`
 In the listener creation page, fill in the `Name` and the `Protocol` to `PROMETHEUS`.
-The port will be set to a default value:  change it if needed.
+The port will be set to a default value, change it if needed.
 ![Listener creation in listener](img/horizon_listener_creation.png)